ctjhoa/spacevim/README.md

 ### Distribution mode

 You want a full vim distribution like Spacemacs provides for emacs.
-One line of shell and you're ready to go!
+Execute this line of shell, it will download a default `.vimrc` and install plugins through vim.

 ```shell
 curl -L https://raw.githubusercontent.com/ctjhoa/spacevim/master/vimrc.sample -o ~/.vimrc | vim
 ```

+After plugins installation restart vim.

 ### Manual